D-McDougall/npc_maker/docs/evolution.md

 Evolutionary algorithms execute in isolated computer processes and communicate via their standard I/O channels using JSON messages, which are encoded in UTF-8.

+## Command Line Invocation ##

+Evolution programs are totally specified by their command line invocation.
+Both the program name and its arguments are considered part of the algorithm's identity.

+TODO: pass env spec and body type into here?

 ## Standard Input / Output Channels ##

 Evolutionary algorithms receive commands via their standard input channel.